Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Updates to parts of the Occupational Health and Safety Code (OHS Code) take effect on March 31, 2023.
 Visit the OHS publications portal for more information or read the news release.

 How an investigation happens

 By law, Occupational Health and Safety (OHS) can only investigate incidents at work sites that fall under provincial OHS legislation.
-Serious injuries or incidents that are required to be reported to the Director of Inspection as soon as possible are defined in Section 40 of the OHS Act.
+Serious injuries or incidents that are required to be reported to an OHS Director as soon as possible are defined in Section 33 of the OHS Act.

-After a serious incident takes place at a work site, the prime contractor or, if there is no prime contractor, the employer must report the time, place and nature of the injury or incident to the Director of Inspection as soon as possible.
-To report, call the OHS Contact Centre at 1-866-415-8690.
+After a serious incident takes place at a work site, the prime contractor or, if there is no prime contractor, the employer must report the time, place and nature of the injury or incident to an OHS Director as soon as possible.
+Visit Report serious injuries, illnesses or incidents for more information.

 Once a call is received, it is triaged by the Investigations Unit and assigned to an OHS investigator.